Keras: The User-Friendly Neural Network API

 Implementation: Building CNNs with layers like Conv2D, MaxPooling2D, Flatten, and Dense.

-Use Cases: Object recognition, medical image analysis (TensorFlow Image Classification Tutorial), driving (scene understanding), image search, facial recognition.
+Use Cases: Object recognition, medical image analysis (TensorFlow Image Classification Tutorial), autonomous driving (scene understanding), image search, facial recognition.

 2. Natural Language Processing (NLP) – Text Classification